 Do covered boxes control odor better?

-They hide odor until you open the lid.
+They often hide odor until you open the lid.
 Without airflow, many cats avoid them.
 If you love covers for scatter, add vents and keep your scoop cadence tight.
+Helpful read: Odor Control.

 How many litter boxes do I actually need?

-Cats + 1 as a baseline.
-Large homes may need more to cover zones and offer two-exit options.
+Cats + 1 is a strong baseline.
+Bigger homes (or tense homes) may need more to cover zones and offer two-exit options.

-Straining, tiny clumps, many trips, or any blood are medical flags.
-Act fast—review Common Cat Health Problems and contact your veterinarian.
+Straining, tiny clumps, frequent trips, or any blood are medical flags.
+Act fast — review Common Cat Health Problems and contact your veterinarian.

 Post a Comment